MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 3.270703, 0.948298

+You can see by visual inspection that we corrected detected 5 extrema, and that all the values are within reason.
+Some xy pairs are more accurate than others in this wildly varying dataset.

 ___

-This critically damped function data was not presented in the original article, but I did use it in the algorithm development and testing.
-I am providing it here for additionally testing since it has 2 extrema but one is fairly subtle and thus a good test case.
+This critically damped function data was not presented in the original article, but I used it in the algorithm development and testing.
+I am providing it here since it has 2 extrema but one is fairly subtle and is thus a good test case.

 <pre>    f(t) = 2 - 2e<sup>-t</sup> +6te<sup>-2t</sup> + x + 1</pre>